josmar-crwdstffng/angular/packages/zone.js/NON-STANDARD-APIS.md

-# Zone.js's support for non standard apis
+# Support for non standard APIs in Zone.js

 Zone.js patched most standard APIs such as DOM event listeners, XMLHttpRequest in Browser, EventEmitter and fs API in Node.js so they can be in zone.